SF Masterworks #1: The Forever War, by Joe Haldeman

 The Problem of Sex

 This creates an odd tension with the novel's earlier sections, which treat female combatants with casual, forward-looking egalitarianism.
 Marygay is Mandella's equal throughout; the military is integrated without comment.
-That progressivism makes the later framing of homosexuality-as-decline more jarring, not less.
+That progressivism makes the later framing more jarring, not less.
 Haldeman wasn't being malicious - he has subsequently expressed regret - but the mechanism he chose for estrangement has aged in ways he didn't anticipate.
 SF estrangement devices are powerful precisely because they externalise contemporary anxieties; the risk is that they also preserve those anxieties in amber, visible to later readers in ways the author never intended.

 This doesn't invalidate The Forever War.
 But it does date it, in ways that the physics and the powered armour do not.